 These Asian beef lettuce wraps, or lettuce tacos as we sometimes call them, are the perfect blend of flavors and the perfect ratio of meat, rice, and lettuce.
 Just try to imagine the deliciousness of a spicy lime meat and rice mixture nestled on a bed of crisp lettuce leaves.
 I’m telling you, we almost can’t get enough of these.
 Try these for dinner some night soon, and if you happen to have leftovers, you’ll have lunch to look forward to the next day.

-- 1 cup uncooked rice, cook according to directions, then set aside
+- 1 cup white rice - uncooked. cook according to directions, then set aside

 - 2 tablespoons fish sauce

 - 1 tablespoon soy sauce

 - 2 teaspoons lime zest - from about 3-4 limes

 - 1 medium jalapeño - stemmed, seeded, and minced (leave the seeds in if you like it hot)

 - ¼ cup basil - chopped, or 1-2 teaspoons dried basil

 - 3 stalks green onions (scallions or green shallots) - thinly sliced

 - 1 head iceberg lettuce